 The official school Dux is traditionally the student who has the highest academic achievement of the Year 12 cohort.
 It is up to the discretion of your school whether this is decided based on results obtained up until the commencement of final HSC exams, or based on ATAR/IB scores achieved across the cohort, via nomination on behalf of the school, by the University of Sydney.

 Schools should not nominate students for the Future Leaders Scheme until status as Dux/School Captain has been finalised, as it is not possible to change the nomination after it has been submitted.

 For answers to FAQs about the scheme, please login to the Future Leaders Scheme application portal.
 If you do not have a login, please contact 1800 SYD UNI (793 864) for assistance.

 If you're nominated, we will let you know after ATAR/IB release what courses you can choose from, based on your ATAR/IB results.
 You will need to have applied through the Universities Admissions Centre (UAC), and select at least one of the University of Sydney courses that you are eligible for as your first eligible preference.

 You may also need to meet additional entry requirements if you're applying for a course that requires a portfolio, audition, personal statement, PQA/MMI or interview.

 The Broadway scheme targets domestic students who have experienced long-term disadvantage that has affected educational performance in Year 11 and/or Year 12 including from disrupted schooling, financial hardship, home or school environment, English language difficulty, personal illness or disability, or refugee status.

-There are 600 places allocated every year and, much like flexible entry, it allows for entry into most courses with an ATAR that is five points below the published cutoff.
+There are 600 places allocated every year and it allows for entry into most courses with an ATAR that is up to five points below the published cutoff.

-You get automatic entry into the scheme if you went to a high school that falls under the:
+You are automatically considered for the scheme if you went to a high school that falls under the: